olaf-olaf/finalProject/REPORT.md

 When I implemented switching between kit the app occasionally mysteriously crashed when playing with a new kit.
 After some research it turned out the audioplayer couldn't handle initially loading a mono file and then switching to a stereo file.
 I fixed this by converting all the samples to mono using Wave Agent.

 ### Implementing custom gestures / controllers 18-01-2017

+One of my goals in creating this app was to make the app feel like a real samplepad as much as possible.
+Essential to this feeling is having similar controls.
+Because of this I decided to implement a knob into my project.
+Since Xcode has no ready made knob available I tried getting one by installing a pod.
+After trying a few pods they all turned out to be worthless.
+I ended up following a Ray Wenderlich

 ### Getting rid of clicks 19-01-2017